zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/12-sinhala-google.md

 Becomes a genius.
 Becomes a childish genius.
 It means to be a little wiser.

 [APZ 125.3] (# apz125.3) # apz125.3 .ref .apz} "Wisdom is your medicine
-Knows. ”Is the one who is courageous, wise, intelligent and intelligent The doctor said, "No one is foolish among the pilgrims.
+Knows.
+"Is the one who is courageous, wise, intelligent and intelligent The doctor said, "No one is foolish among the pilgrims.
 There is no one among the younger, the lesser, the lesser, the lesser, the lesser.
 All of them Those who have great wisdom have great wisdom.
 Those who have foremost wisdom,